chengqianghuang/exp-anomaly-detector-AIOps/README.md

 * phase2_train.csv
 * phase2_ground_truth.hdf

 Please check the "code" folder for details.
-The ipython notebook should be self-explanable.
+The ipython notebook should be self-explanatory.

 Hope you enjoy it.